web-cyberbirdTechnology/assignment-04-JS-Basic-Problem-Solving/README.md

  3. Perform arithmetic operations on two numbers in a function.
 The argument will accept 3 values (number, number, operations).
 The operations will be (add, subtract, multiply, divide, modulus).
 Except for these 5 operations, The Result is "invalid Operations".
 The Function name will be, evalNumbers();

 ### Problem-04
- 4. Write a function that will sort (ascending) three numbers.
+ 4. Write a function that will check the largest of three numbers.
 The argument will accept 3 values.
-The Function name will be, sortNumbers().
+The Function name will be, findLargest().

 ## assignment-04-JS-Basic-Problem-Solving (বাংলা ভার্সন)